 This paper primarily concerns Problem 2b, i.e., one is handed a matrix of the form $MM^t$ and wishes to efficiently recover $M$.
 Of course permuting the columns of $M$ does not change $MM^t$, nor does multiplying any subset of columns by $-1$; thus we look for solutions up to such signed permutations of the columns.
 (For this reason it is equivalent to insist that $M\in SL(n,\Z)$.)
 We find that the choice of procedure to randomly generate instances of $M$ has a drastic impact on the difficulty of the problem.
 We state this in terms of a probability density function $p:GL(n,\Z)\rightarrow \R_{\ge 0}$ (i.e., $\sum_{M\in GL(n,\Z)}p(M)=1$):

-In \secref{sec:randomGLNZ} we consider various methods of generating random bases of a lattice, which corresponds to different probability densities $p$, generalizing \cite[\S 5.1.2]{AEN} (see also Section~\ref{sec:DRS}).
-This is tantamount to looking for distributions for which Problem 3 is hard on average, much like SIS and LWE are average-case hard instances of variants of SVP and CVP, respectively.
+In \secref{sec:randomGLNZ} we compare various methods of generating random bases of a lattice, corresponding to different probability densities $p$ (generalizing \cite[\S 5.1.2]{AEN}; see also Section~\ref{sec:DRS}).
+Here one seeks distributions for which Problem 3 is hard on average, much like SIS and LWE are average-case hard instances of variants of SVP and CVP, respectively.
 We then perform experiments on them in \secref{sec:experiments}.
-Our main finding there is that a certain well-known existing method, namely generating matrices by multiplying unipotents (e.g., Magma's {\tt RandomSLNZ} command), is cryptographically weak:~we were able to recover $M$ in instances in dimensions over 1000 that were in some measurable ways comparable to NTRU lattices having purported 256-bit quantum cryptographic strength.
+Some of the methods we describe, such as the long-known Algorithm 4 (see, for example, \cite{CHKPeik}), give relatively hard instances of Problem 3.
+However, our main finding is that a certain well-known existing method, namely generating matrices by multiplying unipotents (e.g., Magma's {\tt RandomSLnZ} command), is cryptographically weak:~we were able to recover $M$ in instances in dimensions nearly 1500 (in some measurable ways these instances are comparable to NTRU lattices having purported 256-bit quantum cryptographic strength).